10gen/mongo-orchestration/README.rst

 Tests
 -----

+In order to run the tests, you should first clone the `repository <https://github.com/10gen/mongo-orchestration>`__.
 Running the tests has the following additional dependency:

 -  `unittest2 >= 0.6 <https://pypi.python.org/pypi/unittest2>`__ (Python 2.6 only)